A wealth of knowledge.

 If I can rent a residence in a different Independent Living community – one that’s not part of a CCRC, doesn’t require an entrance fee and has a lower monthly fee, shouldn’t I?

 Well, how certain are you that your good health will last indefinitely?
 Because if you develop medical needs that can’t be met by that money-saving independent living community, you’d soon be on your way to a care center where you’ll pay the market rate, which can be surprisingly high.
-The monthly cost for Skilled Nursing, plus the costs of the move, at a time when your body (and your family) is already stressed.
-How much is your peace of mind worth?
+The monthly cost for Long-Term Care, plus the costs of the move, at a time when your body (and your family) is already stressed.
+How much is your peace-of-mind worth?

 Are your fees and deposit competitive?
 And what’s not covered in the monthly fee?